Kwame Nkrumah: Economic policy

 The Gold Coast had been among the wealthiest and most socially advanced areas in Africa, with schools, railways, hospitals, social security, and an advanced economy.

 Nkrumah attempted to rapidly industrialize Ghana's economy.
 He reasoned that if Ghana escaped the colonial trade system by reducing dependence on foreign capital, technology, and material goods, it could become truly independent.

 After the Ten Year Development Plan, Nkrumah brought forth the Second Development Plan in 1959.
 This plan called for the development of manufacturing: 600 factories producing 100 varieties of product.

 The Statutory Corporations Act, passed in November 1959 and revised in 1961 and 1964, created the legal framework for public corporations, which included state enterprises.
 This law placed the country's major corporations under the direction of government ministers.
 The State Enterprises Secretariat office was located in Flagstaff House and under the direct control of the president.

 After visiting the Soviet Union, Eastern Europe and China in 1961, Nkrumah apparently became still more convinced of the need for state control of the economy.

-Nkrumah's time in office began successfully: forestry, fishing, and cattle-breeding expanded, production of cocoa (Ghana's main export) doubled, and modest deposits of bauxite and gold were exploited more effectively.
-The construction of a dam on the River Volta (launched in 1961) provided water for irrigation and hydro-electric power, which produced enough electricity for the towns and for a new aluminum plant.
-Government funds were also provided for village projects in which local people built schools and roads, while free health care and education were introduced.
+During Nkrumah's time in office, free health care and education were introduced.

 A Seven-Year Plan introduced in 1964 focused on further industrialization, emphasizing domestic substitutes for common imports, modernization of the building materials industry, machine making, electrification and electronics.

 Energy projects

 Nkrumah's advocacy of industrial development, with help of longtime friend and Minister of Finance, Komla Agbeli Gbedema, led to the Volta River Project: the construction of a hydroelectric power plant, the Akosombo Dam on the Volta River in eastern Ghana.
 The Volta River Project was the centrepiece of Nkrumah's economic programme.
 On 20 February 1958, he told the National Assembly: "It is my strong belief that the Volta River Project provides the quickest and most certain method of leading us towards economic independence."
-Ghana invoked assistance from the United States, Israel and the World Bank in constructing the dam.
+Ghana used assistance from the United States, Israel and the World Bank in constructing the dam.

 Kaiser Aluminum agreed to build the dam for Nkrumah, but restricted what could be produced using the power generated.
 Nkrumah borrowed money to build the dam, and placed Ghana in debt.
 To finance the debt, he raised taxes on the cocoa farmers in the south.
 This accentuated regional differences and jealousy.
 The dam was completed and opened by Nkrumah amidst global publicity on 22 January 1966.

 Nkrumah initiated the Ghana Nuclear Reactor Project in 1961, created the Ghana Atomic Energy Commission in 1963, and in 1964 laid the first stone in the building of an atomic energy facility.